From the KnowledgeBase

 When is Dormnet available?

-Dormnet is available during the academic year and in the summer.
-Dormnet service will be available 24 hours a day with some scheduled and unscheduled outages for maintenance when the University is in session.
+Dormnet is available year round, 24 hours a day, with some scheduled and unscheduled outages for maintenance when the University is in session.
 Wireless networking is available in all graduate and undergraduate dormitories; for more information, see: Wireless computing in the dorms.

 How much does Dormnet cost?